Standard SC engine: Inline 6

 An inline six cylinder engine was developed from the SC four.
 The Standard Triumph Six first appeared in 1960 in the Standard Vanguard Six.
 It had a 74.6 mm bore and a 76 mm stroke, giving a capacity of 1998 cc.

 The engine was next used in the Triumph Vitesse, a sports saloon based on the Herald, in 1962.
 In this application the engine had a 66.75 mm bore, reducing displacement to 1596 cc.
 The Vitesse got the 2 L engine in 1966.

 The Triumph 2000 replaced the Vanguard Six in 1963 when Leyland discontinued the Standard marque.
 The 2 L six was later used in the Spitfire-based GT6 coupé from 1966 to 1974.

 In 1967 the engine replaced the Standard inline-four in the new Triumph TR5 and TR250 models.
 For this application the stroke was increased to 95 mm, raising displacement to 2498 cc.

 This engine was succeeded by the Leyland PE 146 and PE 166 engines designed by Triumph for the new Rover SD1.
 Although the earliest proposals for this project were for a new overhead camshaft cylinder-head on the original block, limitations in the Triumph block caused this option to be rejected, and the new OHC six shared no parts with the old Triumph engine.

+Reliant 3-wheeler engines

+In 1959, the Reliant Motor Company in Tamworth, Staffordshire, began development of a 600cc OHV engine for their forthcoming Regal Mark VII (TW7) model.
+This engine was a reverse-engineered, all-alloy version of the Standard SC engine, taken from a contemporary Chinese design which had been developed on exported Standard tooling.

+The engine was released in 600cc form in 1962, becoming Britain's first mass produced all-alloy car engine.
+Capacity was increased to 701cc in 1968, powering the Reliant Rebel (a 4-wheel model) and Bond Bug.
+In 1972, capacity was increased again to 748cc for the new Robin range, and finally to 848cc in 1975 for the Robin, Kitten (4-wheeler), and later Rialto ranges.

+The Reliant engine ceased production in 2002, over 20 years after the cessation of the Standard SC engine.